er1czz/data_challenge_insight/2_dataset/README.md

 # Software Pricing

-## Goal

-You work for a data science consulting company.
-A major video game production company, has retained your firm to conduct market research into the video game industry.
-They've furnished you with video game sales data for the last thirty years (described below) and, as a first project, would like to know:

-1. What are some major differences between the North American, European, and Japanese video game markets?

-2. What video game genres are trending in each market?

-3. What features about a video game are most indicative of its success?

-## Data Description

-This dataset contains a list of video games with sales greater than 100,000 copies.

-Rank - Ranking of overall sales

-Name - The games name

-Platform - Platform of the games release (i.e. PC,PS4, etc.)

-Year - Year of the game's release

-Genre - Genre of the game

-Publisher - Publisher of the game

-NA_Sales - Sales in North America (in millions)

-EU_Sales - Sales in Europe (in millions)

-JP_Sales - Sales in Japan (in millions)

-Other_Sales - Sales in the rest of the world (in millions)

-Global_Sales - Total worldwide sales.

-## Goal
-Pricing optimization is, non surprisingly, another area where data science can provide huge value.

-The goal here is to evaluate whether a pricing test running on the site has been successful.
-As always, you should focus on user segmentation and provide insights about segments who behave differently as well as any other insights you might find.

 ## Challenge Description
 Company XYZ sells a software for $39.
 Since revenue has been flat for some time, the VP of Product has decided to run a test increasing the price.
 She hopes that this would increase revenue.
 In the experiment, 66% of the users have seen the old price ($39), while a random sample of 33% users a higher price ($59).